RobSero/SEI-Game-Project/README.md

 ![Getting Started](./assets/readME_20x20.png)

-The layout I designed myself to give a bit of a mix of long narrow channels and open areas to navigate around to make a bit more dynamic gameplay as I thought the classic pacman map is a bit bland.
+The layout I designed myself to give a bit of a mix of long narrow channels and open areas to navigate around to make a bit more dynamic gameplay as I thought the classic Pacman map is a bit bland.

 Scaling was a bit of a problem as it identified areas where I had hardcoded some values and this messed up most of the logic as the grid was no longer 10x10 meaning the div positions were all a bit different.
 An example would be that to move up in the test rig, pacman’s div number would need to be -10 to go up.
 With a 20x20 grid, it now needs to be -20 to go up one square.